Language Learning

 Computer science (CS) students rarely receive early feedback that can help them improve their learning and grades.
 This first iteration of an action-research project evaluated this integration from students and teaching assistants’ perspectives.
 Results revealed the biggest benefit for students was ensuring they would not receive a zero on assignments only because their output or code were in the wrong format.
 Concerns over initial problems with the CI system and students’ unfamiliarity also surfaced.
 Improvements to CI use are suggested based on participant feedback.

-Collaborators: Carrie Demmans Epp, Gokce Akcayir, Denilson Barbosa
+Collaborators: Carrie Demmans Epp, Gokce Akcayir, and Denilson Barbosa

 Publications: